ouissa/Customer_Service_Messenger_Bot/README.md

 ### Abstract

-In this tutorial, we will create a Messenger bot for a company that sells T-shirts.
-The bot answers customers’ questions about the available products, the sizes, colors, and prices.
-To do that, The bot relies on the company's Facebook catalog.
+This tutorial will walk you through the steps of building a messenger chatbot for a t-shits company.
+The chatbot will be able to answer different customer questions about availability, colors, sizes, and prices of t-shirts using the Facebook catalog.
+The flowchart below explains the whole process from the used-end to the app handling the responses.

+Flowchart image

+You can also watch this [walkthrough video](https://www.youtube.com/watch?v=i7cb0FveTfM) for a better understanding of the project.

 ### Table of contents
   1. [Prerequites](#Prerequites)